calebbarzee/calebbarzee/README.md

 Starting with a solid foundation from a comprehensive degree in software engineering, my path has been filled with a diverse exploration of disciplines - from the analytical depths of calculus and physics to the creative realms of design and ceramics.
 This blend of logic and creativity defines my approach to technology.

 ## 🎯 Professional Focus:
-As a software engineer, my focus is on creating impactful digital solutions.
-With an understanding of the nuances of software development, I bring a mix of experience and innovation to every project.
+Creating impactful digital solutions is my core focus.
+I bring a mix of experience and innovation to every project.
 I prioritize creating extensible and modular solutions.

 ## 💡 Tech of Choice:
 Rust is my go-to language, renowned for its safety and performance.
 It aligns with my commitment to crafting reliable, efficient solutions.